SAP-samples/logistics-business-network-integration/README.md

 - All LBN APIs are documented in SAP API hub.

-- To view the relevenat Freight Collaboration Option (FC) APIs click [here](https://api.sap.com/package/LbnFreightCollaborationTenderingSubcontracting?section=Artifacts) and filter based on type 'Rest'.
+- To view the relevent Freight Collaboration Option (FC) APIs click [here](https://api.sap.com/package/LbnFreightCollaborationTenderingSubcontracting?section=Artifacts) and filter based on type 'Rest'.

-- To view the relevenat Global Track and Trace Option (GTT) APIs click [here](https://api.sap.com/package/LbnGlobalTrackAndTrace?section=Artifacts) and filter based on type 'Rest'.
+- To view the relevent Global Track and Trace Option (GTT) APIs click [here](https://api.sap.com/package/LbnGlobalTrackAndTrace?section=Artifacts) and filter based on type 'Rest'.

 - This video will provide you an overview of the APIs used for the various Freight Collaboration Option scenarios [click here](https://sapvideoa35699dc5.hana.ondemand.com/?entry_id=1_56hc08n2).